 One of the important state supports for entrepreneurship was the mechanism for providing business people with preferential credits.
-During 2004-2008 a credit to the amount of 323,400,000 manats was granted to 6991 entrepreneurial subjects all over the country, at the cost of National Fund for Entrepreneurship Support, which is operated by the Ministry of Economic Development of the Azerbaijan Republic.
+During 2004-2008 a credit to the amount of 323,400,000 manats was granted to 6991 entrepreneurial subjects all over the country.
+The funding was provided by the National Fund for Entrepreneurship Support, which is operated by the Ministry of Economic Development of the Azerbaijan Republic.
 Its purpose was to provide support and enhance the state concern for entrepreneurs.

-Unemployment – According to the State Statistical Committee of Azerbaijan, unemployment rates have steadily been reducing over the last 15 years.
-Incredibly low, un-employment has reduced from 11.8% in 2001 to 6.6 % in 2006, to only 4% in 2014.
+According to the State Statistical Committee of Azerbaijan, unemployment rates have steadily been reducing over the last 15 years.
+Furthermore, incredibly low, unemployment rate has reduced from 11.8% in 2001 to 6.6 % in 2006, to only 4% in 2014.

 The Central Bank of Azerbaijan has also recorded huge rises in minimum wage over the past 10 years.
 In 2015, reaching an all time high of 131 AZN/Month, in comparison to only 5.50 AZN/Month in 2002.